 Nobody is Perfect

 Before you now look for the perfect product owner or worry that you might not fit the bill, be aware that product owners usually need time and support to transition into the role and to acquire the necessary skills.
 And nobody is perfect: Every product owner has some strengths that facilitate playing the role as well as some weaknesses that can make it challenging.
-A product owner may be very good at envisioning the product, talking to customers, and creating the product roadmap but may not be used to work closely with a bunch of techies or lack the necessary release planning skills, for instance.
-A common challenge is finding employees with the necessary breadth and depth of knowledge and experience to do the job well.
+A product owner may be very good at envisioning the product, talking to customers, and creating the product roadmap but may not be used to work closely with a bunch of techies or lack the necessary strategic skills, for instance.
+A common challenge is finding employees with the necessary product management and market/product-specific knowledge to do the job well.